Wedding cake display ideas: 7 tips to choose your wedding table set up

 4. A ‘floating’ cake display

-Catch your guests attention with a ‘floating’ pastel macaron tower
+Catch your guests attention with a ‘floating’ macaron tower

 6. On the dancefloor

 This might sound like a crazy suggestion, but hear us out!
-Instead of being placed in a corner and left to sit all day without being seen, we’ve done amazing weddings where the couple have wanted the cake table set up in the middle of the dancefloor.
-Sonia and Aaron wanted to use their wedding cake as part of their entrance into the reception, so they had their cake cutting at the beginning of the reception, and everyone toasted them at the same time.
+We’ve worked on some amazing weddings where the couple have wanted the cake table set up in the middle of the dancefloor.
+Sonia and Aaron wanted to use their wedding cake as part of their entrance into the reception.
+They had their cake cutting at the beginning of the reception, and everyone toasted them at the same time.

 4 tier bold orange floral wedding cake placed on the centre of the dance floor surrounded by glorious silk trees